Savarde

-Savarde is a small village situated in the southwest corner of Maharashtra, India along the banks of Dudhganga river.
+Savarde is a small village situated in the southwest corner of Maharashtra, India along the banks of Dudhaganga River.
 The population of Savarde was approximately 2,345 as per the 2011 census.
 As it is in the Maharashtra state, the main language spoken here is Marathi.

-Blessed by divine power of the goddess Kalamma which is also symbol of Unity in integrity for all casts.
+Blessed by divine power of the goddess kalamma which is also symbol of Unity in integrity for all casts.

 Location

 Savarde (सावर्दे) is located in southwestern Maharashtra and outskirts of Konkan and Kolhapur district.
 Its climate is usually pleasant.
 By road, Savarde is 80.4 km south of Kolhapur.
-The nearest cities and towns within Maharashtra are Kadgaon (12 km), Gargoti (29 km), Kolhapur (60 km).
+The nearest cities and towns within Maharashtra are Kadgaon(12 km), Gargoti (29 km), Kolhapur (60 km).

 This village is now reaping its educational mark by eliminating the backwardness of the village.
 The village has a standard of education up to VII and needs to go out for further education.
 Nevertheless, the educational progress of the village has been very good and many youths in the village are working in many areas with the status of a youth.

 This village can be developed as a tourist destination if it needs proper development.
 This village is characterized by the tigers, gaur (Indian bison), deer, rabbit, etc. This village is famous for the nearby Dajipur wildlife sanctuary.
 The main attraction in the sanctuary is the gaur (Indian bison).